AC Optimal Power Flow

 reactive[2]

-It is worth emphasizing that in instances where a linear piecewise cost function consists of only a single segment, as demonstrated by the reactive power output cost of Generator 2, the function is modeled as a standard linear function, obviating the need for additional helper optimization variables.
+It is worth emphasizing that in instances where a piecewise linear cost function consists of only a single segment, as demonstrated by the reactive power output cost of Generator 2, the function is modeled as a standard linear function, avoiding the need for additional helper optimization variables.

 Please be aware that JuliaGrid maintains references to all variables, which are categorized into six fields: